 Is Malaga Expensive?
 A Guide to Prices in Malaga

 Known for its shining coastline, bustling centre and historic sites like the Alcazaba, Málaga is a perennially popular destination that has been charming visitors for decades.
-However, with its popularity, many would-be travellers are very curious about the prices in Malaga and are asking themselves the question: “is Malaga expensive?”
+However, with its popularity, many would-be travellers are very curious about whether Malaga is expensive.

-If you want a more detailed breakdown of the prices in Malaga then look no further.
-Here I will discuss the main areas that you need to know to effectively budget your trip to this Andalucían city so you are not blind-sighted by the costs associated with travelling here.
+Having visited Malaga several times, I will break down the main areas that you need to know to effectively budget your trip to this Andalucían city so you are not blind-sighted by the costs when you arrive!

 Accommodation costs in Málaga don’t have to break the bank, however, even if you’re looking for a nicer hotel that is centrally located.